egel-lang/egel-docs/source/lists.rst

     >> {'a', 1}
     (System.cons 'a' (System.cons 1 System.nil))

-Of course, you'ld like to define functions on these.
+Of course, you like to define functions on these.
 A length function is the first we'll try.

 .. code-block:: egel